Smoking and the Workplace

 Secondhand smoke leads to thousands of nonsmoker deaths per year from lung cancer and heart disease.
 Being around coworkers while they are smoking can be hazardous to your health, especially if you are breathing in tobacco smoke every day at work.
 The CDC reports that most exposure to secondhand smoke occurs in homes and workplaces.

 OSHA, short for the Occupational Safety and Health Act, gives you, as an employee, the right to have a safe and hazard-free workplace.
-OSHA does have indoor air quality standards, but tobacco smoke almost never exceeds theses limits.
-In rare and extreme circumstances -- for example, when tobacco smoke combines with another airborne contaminant in the workplace -- the OSHA standards may be exceeded and OSHA will require the employer to remedy the situation.
+OSHA does have indoor air quality standards, but tobacco smoke almost never exceeds these limits.
+In rare and extreme circumstances — for example, when tobacco smoke combines with another airborne contaminant in the workplace — the OSHA standards may be exceeded and OSHA will require the employer to remedy the situation.
 In general, exposure to tobacco smoke will be regulated solely by state laws, not OSHA or other federal laws.
-For more information about OSHA see our site's workplace health and safety page.
+For more information about OSHA see our site’s workplace health and safety page.

 An employee that has a legitimate health condition, which goes beyond mere annoyance, may require their employer to prevent harms from secondhand smoke.
 If you have a health condition that is aggravated by secondhand smoke, you should inform your supervisor of your condition and ask for an accommodation to prevent additional harm.
 Many state laws explicitly require employers to provide certain accommodations to non-smokers.